José Madueña

-José Antonio Madueña López (born 29 May 1990) is a Mexican professional footballer who plays as a right-back for Liga MX club Querétaro, on loan from Guadalajara.
+José Antonio Madueña López (born 29 May 1990) is a Mexican professional footballer who plays as a right-back.

 Biography

 Born in Mexicali, Baja California, Madueña began his career in the Tercera División de México and has worked his way through the systems teams of Ascenso MX teams before landing with Club América for the Apertura 2014.
 Related to Marthyn Diaz alias "El Perronzini".

 Professional

 Tijuana

 Madueña joined Tijuana for the Bicentenario 2010 when the team was part of the Ascenso MX.
 He was part of the team's U-20 squad as it ascended to the first division in 2011–2012 season.
 He first appeared with the first team in the Clausura 2012 while also representing the team in the Copa MX.

 Sinaloa

 For the Apertura 2014, José joined Dorados Sinaloa in the Ascenso MX playing twenty games with the team in league play and another three in the Copa MX.